benmvp/slides/2022/houreactdevs/mixins-hooks.md

 NOTES:

-- Mixins kinda had the same problems as the HOCs that came after, but different flavors
+- Mixins had some challenges to say the least
 - 1/ ES Classes didn't support mixins
   - This was a biggie
   - The React team wanted to move to using ES classes instead of maintaining their own class system
+- They also kinda had the same problems as the HOCs that came after, but different flavors
 - 2/ Mixins had the same indirection problem as HOCs
   - A mixin might need the component to define a helper method/property or vice versa
   - The `handleNextPage` method in `ImageMixins` provided is an example of this